tammuz24/api-blueprint/README.md

 ![logo](https://raw.github.com/apiaryio/api-blueprint/gh-pages/assets/logo_apiblueprint.png)

+New one

 # API Blueprint
-### API Design for Humans
+### API Design
 API Blueprint is a documentation-oriented API description language.
 A couple of semantical assumptions over the plain [Markdown](http://daringfireball.net/projects/markdown/).

-API Blueprint is perfect for designing your Web API and its comprehensive documentation but also for quick prototyping and collaboration.
+API Blueprint is  for designing your Web API and its comprehensive documentation but also for quick prototyping and collaboration.
 It is easy to learn and even easier to read; after all it is just a form Markdown.

 ## TL;DR
 + Web API description language
-+ Pure Markdown

 + Designed for humans
 + Understandable by machines